 Private schools in India

-International students are often unaccustomed to this pressure and, as a result, many feel frustrated and insecure.
-That said, many students rise to the occasion and benefit greatly from learning in a multicultural environment.
-It is also a great option for expats who plan on remaining in India in the long-term and who want their children to have a more integrated experience with the opportunity to mix with local children while receiving a high standard of education.
+Local private schools are also a great option for expats who plan on living in India long term and who want their children to have a more integrated experience and the opportunity to mix and make friends with local children while receiving a high standard of education.